A geometric mesh smoothing algorithm related to damped oscillations

 Apart from triangular and tetrahedral meshes, hexahedral meshes are maybe the most important class of meshes for applications.
 This is our main motivation to generalize our algorithm to hexahedral meshes.
 We use the fact that every hexahedron defines a octahedron whose vertices are the barycenters of the six faces of the hexahedron, see Fig.~\ref{fig:hexaeder} as an illustration.

 Conversely, every octahedron determines a hexahedron by taking the barycenters of its eight faces.
 In this way, we compute to every hexahedron its corresponding octahedron.
 This could be treated as a closed triangle mesh.
 Let us now define more precisely our algorithm: \\ let $M_H$ be a hexahedral mesh defined by the set $V=(x_0,\dots,x_{N-1})$, $x_i \in \mathbb{R}^3$, of vertices, indexed counter-clockwisely, and the set $E=(H_0,\dots,H_{n-1})$ of hexahedral elements $H_i=(i_0,\dots,i_7)$ with $i_j \in \left\{0,\dots,N-1\right\}$.
-The smoothing algorithm is then defined in the following way:
+The smoothing algorithm is then defined by Algorithm~\ref{alg:hexmesh}.

 \begin{rem} \begin{enumerate} \item An equivalent application of our algorithm to a hexahedral mesh is the following: any hexahedron could be subdivided into four tetrahedra whose edges are given by the diagonals of the faces of the hexahedron.
 Apply then the algorithm to this mesh of four tetrahedra. \item Any platonic solid, these are tetrahedra, hexahedra, octahedra, dodecahedra and icosahedra, can be subdivided into regular tetrahedra.
 In this way, one could apply our algorithm to any mesh built by these polyhedra. \end{enumerate} \end{rem}